acezen3d/AzShadersDocument/README.md

 The color space labeling of textures serves as a reference during texture creation, as the color space itself plays an important role in rendering.
 Because gamma and linear color spaces have different value gradients, using textures with a wrong color space may result in unintended visual outcomes.

 ### Texture properties
 In the newer Az shaders, certain textures now provide finer control over sampling-related properties, namely `AnisoLevel`, `FilterMode`, and `WrapMode`, making their sampling more appropriate.
-You need to upgrade Material Editor to v3.13.2 or higher.
+You need to update Material Editor to v3.13.2 or higher.

 ### Explicit default
 Shader properties themselves have internal default values, which are not visible externally.
 When a property is not assigned, that value is used.
 This is called "implicit default".